College Theology SocietyServing Church and Academy Since 1954

 kdavis@csbsju.edu

-High-quality proposals in any other area of theological ethics and moral theology will be considered, but proposals which centrally engage the convention theme and/or race/racism/systemic racism will receive primary consideration.
-At the same time, the Ethics section invites proposals that attend to the interdisciplinary, ecumenical, or interreligious context of a contemporary ethical inquiry into this theme, particularly in collaboration with scholars of the National Association of Baptist Professors of Religion.
+As always, the Ethics Section invites proposals that attend to the interdisciplinary, ecumenical, or interreligious context of contemporary ethical inquiry into this theme, particularly in collaboration with scholars of the National Association of Baptist Professors of Religion.

-Submission Requirement:
+Submission Requirements:

-• · Conference presenters must be members of the College Theology Society, and Ph.D. candidates must be ABD in order to submit a proposal.
+· Ph.D. candidates must be ABD to submit a proposal.

 Submission Information Details:

-• · Please also include your institutional affiliation (if any), contact information, and current status (Assistant, Associate, PhD.
-Candidate) along with your proposal.
+· Please also include your institutional affiliation (if any), contact information, and current status (Assistant, Associate, PhD.
+Candidate) along with your proposal

 The College Theology Society is a registered, non-profit professional society and a Related Scholarly Organization of the American Academy of Religion.